Jim-JMCD/syncBKUP/README.md

 ~~~
 #### Options

-**-s** A directory or file name required as a data source of the backup.
+**-s** The source data of the backup, it must be directory or the name of a file that contains direcotries to be backed up.

 **-d** The destination directory of the backup data, the backup repository.
+That contains the backed up data, logs and the delta versions.

-**-m** Optional, when used it must be accompanied by "**no-mount-check**".
+**-m** An optional mount point check for backup target storage.
+When used it must be accompanied by "**no-mount-check**".

 **Input notes and restrictions**
 * All directory paths must be <ins>full paths</ins>.
 * <ins>All symbolic links</ins> are ignored and will not be processed.
-* Single directory input with spaces requires single quotes **'/mnt/c/Users/ted/My Documents'**
+* Directory input with spaces requires single quotes **'/mnt/c/Users/ted/My Stuff'**
-* Trailing slashes on directory names are ignored, example: **/home/ada/** will be processed as **/home/ada**
+* Trailing slashes on directory names are ignored.
-* Only directories will be synchronised, individual files cannot be used as a source.
+* Individual files cannot be used as a source.

-**Source File Format**

-A source file provides a list of directories to back up.
-The format requirements are
+**Source File Format** A source file provides a list of directories to back up.

+The format requirements of the source file are:
 * Any line that starts with *'#'* is ignored.
 * Any line that starts with *'.'* (full stop) terminates all backup processing.
 Any directories listed after that line will not be processed.
-* Blanks lines are permitted.
+* Blanks lines and leading spaces on lines are permitted.
-* Leading spaces on line entries permitted.
 * Only lines that only contain a single valid non-empty directory will be processed, <ins>any additional material on a line will cause the line not to be processed</ins>.

-**Mount Point Check**

-A safety check to prevent the potential of the root and other filesystems filling up.
-It also pays to check using **df -Th** command
+**Mount Point Check** A safety check to prevent the potential of the root and other filesystems filling up.

 Traditionally */mnt* is where temporary external devices and network shares are attached, with each device having its own directory.
-To attach (aka __mount__) a device a pre-existing directory (aka __mount point__) must exist it usually has flexible write permissions.
-Any utilitiy that copies data to the mount point without a device attached will run as normal and <ins>could fill up the root filesystem</ins> or what ever filesystem the mount point is on.
-When the mount point is used by an external device, the directories and files that were previously written to it remain hidden and using up space.
+To attach (aka mount) a device a pre-existing directory (aka mount point) must exist.
+Anything that copies data to the mount point without an attached device will run as normal and <ins>could fill up the filesystem</ins>.
+When the mount point has an attached storage device, the directories and files that were previously written to it remain hidden and are using up space.

-* The mount point check covers the first three directories of a backup destination path, example **/mnt/USB/BKUP_2TB/syncBKUP/2025** the directories **/mnt**, **/mnt/USB** and **/mnt/USB/BKUP_2TB** will be checked.
-If none of those directories contain a mounted device the check will fail and processing will not proceed.
+* The scope of mount point check is the first three directories of the destination path, example **-d /mnt/USB/SG2TB/bkups/2025** the directories **/mnt**, **/mnt/USB** and **/mnt/USB/SG2TB** will be checked.
+The mount point check will fail if none of those directories contain a mounted device and backups will not proceed.
-* Symbolic links to mount points are often used to create a convenient refence to storage devices.
-If the symbolic link is straight forward, it will pass the mount point check if a storage device is attached to the mount point that it references.
-With symbolic links there are no guarantees, it pays to check.
+* Symbolic links to mount points are often used to create a convenient reference to storage devices.
+If the symbolic link is straight forward, it will pass the mount point check if it has an attached  storage device.
+With symbolic links there are no guarantees, it pays to manually verify, use the
+* Manual verification is always best, run the **df -Th** command.
 * Special case: In a MSYS2 environment the mount point check is disabled.

-_Disabling Mount Point Check_ : The option -m must be accompanied with _no-mount-check_ : **-m no_mount_check**
+_Disabling Mount Point Check_ : The option **-m** must be accompanied with _no-mount-check_ : **-m no_mount_check**

 ### Backup Destination